Scientific: Acacia redolens

 Propagation: Seed, acid or mechanical scarification needed.
 Semi hardwood cuttings are successful during the summer months only.

-Disease and pests: Prone to soil borne fungal pathogens in poorly drained soil
+Disease and Pests: Prone to soil borne fungal pathogens in poorly drained soil